-To show how it’s done, I’ve created an image in Canva to those specifications, announcing my last blog post.
+To show how it’s done, I’ve created an image in Canva (affiliate link) to those specifications, announcing my last blog post.

 TIP: If you want to create an Instagram Story as a video, why not use free stock video and a site like Kapwing to resize it for you?
 Here’s a rundown on how you could do it, using Facebook Cover videos as a guide.

 Like classic Instagram posts, the only way to post an Instagram Story is to do it via a mobile device, which means that even if you make it on your computer, you need to get it to your phone.

 I’d suggest setting up a shared dropbox tool you can access on both your computer and phone, so you can just drop your files in, which syncs with your phone.
 Your tool of choice might be Dropbox or Google Drive or the like.